karakozov/gpudma/README.md

 GPUDirect simple example.

-1) Get source code of NVIDIA-Linux-x86_64-X.Y driver as installed in your systems.
+1) Clone repo and get source code of NVIDIA-Linux-x86_64-X.Y driver the same version as installed in your systems.

 2) Extract it in the gpudma project directory and create symbolic link "nvidia" on NVIDIA-Linux-x86_64-X.Y driver directory.